These are the best Black Friday 2023 carrier deals so far

 - Samsung Galaxy S23 FE: $0 down and $0/month financing with Bring-It-Back. $140 in bill credits when trading in your current device.

-- Google Pixel 7: $0 down and $0/mo financing (no Bring-It-Back required).
+- Google Pixel 7: $0 down and $0/month financing (no Bring-It-Back required).
 Get up to $175 in bill credits when you trade in your current device.

 Check out all of Telus’ Black Friday deals here.